 University of Southern California, Information Sciences Institute (ISI), with principal support from Pedro Szekely, applies their KARMA data integration tool to convert AAC records to LOD, develop a curation linking tool, and provide hands on workshops on how to map, refresh, and maintain data.
 ISI is a world leader in research and development of cyber security, advanced information processing, and computer and communications technologies.
 A unit of the University of Southern California’s Viterbi School of Engineering, ISI is one of the nation’s largest, most successful university affiliated computer research institutes.

-Duane Degler and Neal Johnson, Design for Context (DfC), serve as facilitators to coordinate meetings, develop application specifications with the AAC members, and advise on best practices for using LOD.
+Duane Degler, Design for Context (DfC), serves as facilitator to coordinate meetings, develop application specifications with the AAC members, and advise on best practices for using LOD.
 Kate Blanch, Data Architect, Design for Context, works with the museums to prepare their collections data and address museum-specific issues.
 DfC specializes in articulating visual and interaction design requirements for web applications, software, and websites with specific interest in leveraging linked data and semantic technologies.

 Robert Sanderson, Senior Semantic Architect, J. Paul Getty Trust